openbmc/openbmc/poky/documentation/dev-manual/debugging.rst

 the console as "silent" as possible.
 Also, if you want status messages in the log, use the "debug" loglevel.

-Following is an example written in Python.
+Here is an example written in Python.
 The code handles logging for a function that determines the number of tasks needed to be run.
 See the ":ref:`ref-tasks-listtasks`" section for additional information::